aridjayarecipes/cutesrecipes.web.app/content/post/2406-recipe-of-quick-spicy-cabbage.md

 1. Prepare 5-6 garlic cloves sliced

-They can be found on Bionis&#39; Leg.
+They can be found on Bionis' Leg.
 According to their description, they are packed with nutrients, but they are tricky to prepare properly as they are complex vegetables.
 This spiced up cabbage sabzi makes a healthy, flavoursome side dish for rotis and chapatis.
 Spicy Cabbage Sabzi - Healthy Cabbage Recipes.

 <!--inarticleads2-->